lbologna/hbp-sp6-guidebook/_sources/online_usecases/trace_analysis/syn_events_fituser_mod/syn_events_fituser_mod.rst.txt

 |

-Note that when the job is submitted through NSG, next to the status of the job, the user may see the submission date converted to CET time.
-It will be useful in the analysis notebook in order to fetch the job.
+Note that when the job is submitted through NSG, the user can see the submission date converted to CET time next to the status of the job.
+This will be useful in the analysis notebook in order to fetch the job.

 |